lunginspector/ZipDowngrader/README.md

+>[!NOTE]
+>This was jailbreak.party's April Fools 2025 release.
+If you haven't caught on by now this tool does not actually do anything of use.

 ## ZipDowngrader
 ZipDowngrader is the fastest iOS/iPadOS downgrader in the world.
 Downgrade any device (A12+ support) in mere seconds.
 Downgrade any device completely for *almost* free, and obliterate your devices.
 Afforable pricing on all downgrades.